Wesleyan-Media-Project/fb_agg_reports_import/README.md

 Historically, the FB Ad Library Report page was the part that spurred the most modifications to the pipeline.
 There were occasional redesigns of the page that required rewriting the downloader script.
 In addition, even though this is a public-facing page, Meta implements protection against bots.
 If you try to access the page too many times, you will be served a "please log in" page instead of the normal data dashboard.
 This has happened to WMP and required an intervention from the Facebook counterpart who asked the engineering team in charge of the reports page to white-list the IP address of the server used by the WMP.

-In January 2023 Facebook has rolled out the new version of the webpage.
+In January 2023 Facebook rolled out the new version of the webpage.
 It allows for downloads of reports going seven days back.
 This is a big improvement, because it greatly reduces the amount of labor required to manually download the data in case the downloading script breaks down.
 Now a user can visit the page once a week and download the required files.

 Here is how the downloading part of the page looks now: